boyuzhao-hub/ParameterEstimationAdaptiveDesign/README.md

 Please Run ./scripts/parameterEstimation.py for vehicle paremeters estimation result.
 Please Run ./scripts.adaptiveDesign.py for adaptive design parametes of the vehicle.
+Vehicle Parameters are referred from TUM project <https://commonroad.in.tum.de/>.